 - User Experience (UX)

 Use experience is pretty subjective, and it includes all the emotional and functional response of an end-user towards a particular product of a brand.
 It may include all the services and products and the company in general itself.
-While designers focus on the user experience of a product, they focus on usability, adaptability, desirability, and the value of the product.
+Designers should focus on the user experience, adaptability, desirability, and the value of the product.

 Usability refers to more about the degree of ease with which a user can operate a product—it includes the degree of ease of learning.
 The degree of ease of learning to use the product, the degree of making fewer errors while using the product, and the degree of satisfaction a user gets while using the product.
 While designers focus on usability, they focus on functionality, learnability, flexibility, and the industry-design of the product.